kdsuneraavinash/ballerina-shell/shell/README.md

 ##### Things that you should not do

 - Define variables of function type or object where the function/object depends on a global variable.
-(The global must effectively be final)

 #### Module Member Declaration Snippet

 Module-level declarations.
 These are not active or runnable.
 Service declaration can start a service on a port, etc...
 All other declarations are just declarations.
 They do not execute to return a value.
-Also, any undefined variable in these declarations is ignored.
-These do not contain semicolons at the end.
+Documentations and public keyword cannot be used in the module level declarations.

 | Sub Kind Name                    | State    | Notes                                                        |
 | -------------------------------- | -------- | ------------------------------------------------------------ |